ledwindra/codewars/README.md

 Hello, :earth_asia:!

 [Codewars](https://www.codewars.com/) is an educational community for :computer: programming.
 It provides :question: :pencil: :dart: on many programming languages.
 Currently, I am using Python >= 3.6.0 :snake: to solve the problems.
-No third party modules required.
-For each challenge on each kyu, I provide [unittest](https://docs.python.org/3/library/unittest.html).
+No third party module is required besides `pytest`.
 Note that they are not the best solutions ever made.
 My key interest include algorithms, data structures, and object oriented programming.

 See my public profile [here](https://www.codewars.com/users/lukmanedwindra)